Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ### How do the control plane and data planes communicate?

-Data travelling between control planes and data planes is secured through a mutual TLS handshake.
+Data traveling between control planes and data planes is secured through a mutual TLS handshake.
+Data planes initiate the connection to the {{site.konnect_short_name}} control plane.
+Once the connection is established, the control plane can send configuration data to the connected data planes.

 Normally, the data plane maintains a persistent connection with the control plane.
 The data plane sends a heartbeat to the control plane every 30 seconds to